 Panoply gets all your data in one place, making it easy to analyze data with standard SQL via BI or analytical tools using industry-standard ODBC/JDBC.
 Finally, you have full visibility of your data pipeline thanks to detailed reporting and control over your job schedules.

 If you have a small team and a tight budget, Panoply can streamline your data pipeline now and continue to serve you as your business scales due to its flexible nature and upfront pricing.
-Try Panoply free for 14 days.
+Try Panoply for free.